 Working remotely can set you free from the monotonous daily grind often associated with office work, but it can also feel as if it is taking over your life if you don’t set clear boundaries.

 That’s why we reached out to remote workers both within CanIRank and at other notable businesses to ask how they set those boundaries.
-This is the first of our new three-part series on remote culture.
+This is the first of our new two-part series on remote culture.

 John Shieldsmith, SEO and Digital Marketing Consultant, CanIRank